 Forcing yourself to not be lonely, even when you’re alone, is a seriously valuable skill in the long run.
-When you get divorced in your 40s, you’ll either have to figure out how to make new friends or learn ways to feel less lonely during those times you’re on your own.
+When you divorce at 40, you’ll either have to figure out how to make new friends or learn ways to feel less lonely during those times you’re on your own.

 You Can Break Bad Relationship Habits